-If you can, hand them in to Leo Smith or Abbi Knight before going home.
-If not, either bring them next week, or post to Abbi Knight, National Trust, Carding Mill Valley, Church Stretton SY6 6JG
+If you can, hand them in to Leo Smith before going home.
+If not, either bring them next week, or post to Barbara Burns, National Trust, Carding Mill Valley, Church Stretton SY6 6JG

 Casual Records

 If you are on Long Mynd any other time, and see 2 male Grouse displaying against each other, or a pair, please mark the locations on a Survey Map.